Living On The Wall

 When big wall cooking you’ll probably be cooking within your flysheet.
 Firstly I’m sure you can understand how important it is to avoid stove mishaps, as being surrounded by nylon on a big wall is not a good place for an exploding stove!!!
 The only stove you can use is a hanging one, and this will be hung from the ledges suspension.
 Firstly make sure there is no way it can touch either the fly or the suspension, as it will probably melt through it.
-Also make sure the stove hangs as low as possible so that if it does happen to flair it won’t set fire to the ledge.
-Generally when hanging the stove you can’t just hang it straight from the central suspension point as it risks hitting the side of the fly, and also sits above the inside climber.
+Also, make sure the stove hangs as low as possible so that if it does happen to flair it won’t set fire to the ledge.
+Generally, when hanging the stove you can’t just hang it straight from the central suspension point as it risks hitting the side of the fly and also sits above the inside climber.
 Instead, using either a sling, or one of the suspension pullers, hang the stove a foot down the side suspension strap, extending the stoves own wire suspension with a wired nut, so it won’t matter if it gets hot.
-The whole lighting and switching off procedure should be carefully done, both to avoid flare ups (make sure the canister is put on tight!), and gas poisoning.
-To avoid poisoning either remove the cartridge from the stove and store outside in a haul bag, or leave the cartridge on and just make sure that the stove is solidly turned off and the cartridge is on tight.
+The whole lighting and switching off procedure should be carefully done, both to avoid flare-ups (make sure the canister is put on tight!), and gas poisoning.
+To avoid poisoning either remove the cartridge from the stove and store it outside in a haul bag or leave the cartridge on and just make sure that the stove is solidly turned off and the cartridge is on tight.
 Because you are often in an enclosed and non-breathable flysheet be very aware of CO poisoning, and never sleep with the stove running.
 In anything but full storm conditions make sure you vent the portaledge every few minutes.

-Firstly avoid anything you need to boil, as doing so will rise the moisture level in your ledge that it’ll feel as if it’s raining, with water dripping down on your from the fly.
+Firstly avoid anything you need to boil, as doing so will raise the moisture level in your ledge that it’ll feel as if it’s raining, with water dripping down on you from the fly.
 Condensation is always a big problem, but cooking food that only needs to be heated (like noodles, cuscus etc) reduces this problem.
 Again venting helps, plus using a small sponge to mop up the worst bits also helps.
-When cooking make sure everything you want to stay dry is packed away in your personal bags, and you sleeping bags covered.
-One word of advice on cooking is that if you can avoid it then don’t cook in the morning, as the last nights moisture, plus your own breath, will have formed on the fly in thick frozen sheets, meaning when you fire up the stove it’ll all melt and fall rain down on you.
+When cooking make sure everything you want to stay dry is packed away in your personal bags, and your sleeping bags covered.
+One word of advice on cooking is that if you can avoid it then don’t cook in the morning, as the last night’s moisture, plus your own breath, will have formed on the fly in thick frozen sheets, meaning when you fire up the stove it’ll all melt and fall rain down on you.
 The best option is a cold breakfast (with water you melted the night before), and then after your ready and everything is put away, shake the fly to remove all the moisture.
-In some situations you can out outside the ledge by hanging the stove off the belay parallel to the belay.
-In these situations just make sure you don’t loose your pans (if you do then use half a gas cartridge as a makeshift pan!).
+In some situations, you can out outside the ledge by hanging the stove off the belay parallel to the belay.
+In these situations just make sure you don’t lose your pans (if you do then use half a gas cartridge as a makeshift pan!).

 MAKING LEDGE LIFE EASIER